Satviky/orsp-ai/fallback - not included in project -/fallback.md

 Later on I made new folder and was able to get proper and compatible version for transformer and python to be used.

+## Why you added it here?
+I added here, because if someone is not able to understand what error is, or after amny tries the error persist then they can use this.
+Even without AI, it pretty much does the same thing.
+[It is also faster.]